Staghorn Gold Project

 Marathon’s gold system consists of a series of stacked Quartz-Tourmaline-Pyrite-Gold veins hosted in a granodiorite unit, proximal to the overthrust Rogerson Lake Conglomerate.
 Mineralization at Staghorn is generally hosted in Arsenopyrite-Pyrite-Quartz veins within a diorite/granodiorite unit proximal to the Rogerson Lake Conglomerate.
 Gold is also found in strongly sheared sediments associated with the Cape Ray structure.

-Marathon has completed more than 275,000 meters of drilling.
-Drilling at the Ryan’s Hammer, Ryan’s Hammer East and Mark’s Pond soil anomaly amounts to approximately 1,000 meters.
+Previous drilling at the Ryan’s Hammer, Ryan’s Hammer East and Mark’s Pond soil anomaly amounts to approximately 1000 meters.
 Two new wide auriferous zones have been discovered from this drilling and now require step out drilling.